Local Search For SMT On Linear and Multilinear Real Arithmetic: Preliminaries

 When local search is performed on the SMT problem, the search space is comprised of all complete assignments, each of which represents a candidate solution.
 Typically, a local search algorithm begins with a complete assignment and repeatedly updates it by modifying the value of variables in order to find a {\it solution}.

 Given a formula $F$, the {\it cost} of an assignment $\alpha$, denoted as $cost(\alpha)$, is the number of falsified clauses under $\alpha$.
-In dynamic local search algorithms which use clause weighting techniques~\cite{ThorntonPBF04,cai2013local}, $cost(\alpha)$ denotes the total weight of all falsified clauses under an assignment $\alpha$.
+In dynamic local search algorithms which use clause weighting techniques~\cite{ThorntonPBF04,cai2013local}, $cost(\alpha)$ denotes the total weight of all falsified clauses under an assignment $\alpha$ (The weight is computed according to the PAWS scheme which will be described in detail in Section \ref{sls in mode}).

-A key component of a local search algorithm is the {\it operator}, defining how to modify the current solution.
+A key component of a local search algorithm is the set of {\it operators}, which define how to modify the current solution.
 When an operator is instantiated by specifying the variable to operate and the value to assign, an {\it operation} is obtained.
 The operation to assign variable $x$ to value $v$ is denoted as $op(x,v)$.
-An operator for SMT on linear integer arithmetic proposed in~\cite{cai2022local} is defined as follow.
+The critical move operator for SMT on linear integer arithmetic proposed in~\cite{cai2022local} is defined as follows.

 \begin{definition} The critical move operator, denoted as $cm(x,\ell)$, assigns an integer variable $x$ to the threshold value making literal $\ell$ true, where $\ell$ is a falsified literal containing $x$. \end{definition}